Creating a new Third-Party Integration

 You will see the above output when the 'backend-module' is created successfully.

-Creating the PagerDuty FactCollector
+Creating the Example PagerDuty Integration

 First let's add the packages we need, you can do this with the following command:

-Create a new file called PagerDutyFactCollector.ts
+Create a new file called ExamplePagerDutyFactCollector.ts

 in the src

-folder of the 'backend-module' you just created and open it in your editor.
+you just created and open it in your editor.

-Let's add the imports we'll need:
+Let's add the imports.
+We'll need:

 import { Entity, stringifyEntityRef } from '@backstage/catalog-model';